 5. Extra Features

-Some kits retain factory features like climate controls or steering wheel functions.
-Others include storage pockets or antenna adapters for added convenience.
+Some kits retain climate controls, steering wheel audio controls, and vehicle-specific interfaces.
+Others include storage pockets or antenna adapters.
+Decide which features you need before buying.

 6. Price

-Quality dash kits range from $10 to $50.
-Budget options like the Scosche GMT2049AB offer great value, while premium kits like the Scosche ICGM8BN justify their cost with extras.
+Good dash kits range from about $10 to $50.
+Budget choices like the Scosche GMT2049AB give good value.
+Premium kits like the Scosche ICGM8BN add cables and adapters for easier installs.

 How to Install a Car Stereo Dash Kit